1 day off work

 Meals are all hands on deck experience, from cooking to cleaning up.
 The meals will be prepared and cooked by the group over an open fire.
 The food on this trip is not only delicious but uses local and freshly foraged ingredients whenever possible.
 All of the meals will be vegetarian with local root vegetables, beans, grains and grilled cheese.
 There will also be eggs and free-range lamb sausages from a nearby farm.
 You will forage some of the ingredients yourself, including juniper, blueberries and chanterelles, depending on season, all of which will find a creative place in a scrumptious dish.

 Given this trip is in such a remote location, it can challenging to accommodate alternative dietary requirements.
 Many of the meals will already be vegetarian, and you can always opt for vegetarian, and gluten free can be accommodated as long as you let your host know in advance.

 What is the accommodation like?

 You will spend 3 nights wild camping in a twin or single tent deep in the forest, the exact location is kept a secret, your guide will explain why.
 Each tent is equipped with an inflatable mat, sheets, pillow, pillow cover and sleeping bag.
-A dry toilet is available nearby your camp, there won't be a shower but you'll have the option to swim in lakes and take a sauna.
+A long drop toilet is available nearby your camp, there won't be a shower but you'll have the option to swim in lakes on a daily basis and take a tent sauna.
 You'll have hammocks hanging around the camp and be cooking together over an open fire.

 Tents are twin share by default but if you would like a single tent, this can be arranged at no extra cost.
 Just let your host know when booking.